▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 …seem active, lively, agile and energetic and have a lot of substance without showing any clumsiness, because speed and endurance as well as strength are essential to the race.
 The Irish Terrier should not appear clumsy or amorphous; the contour of his body and figure must demonstrate speed, grace and fleetingness.

 Their coat should be thick and lean in texture.
 Must be, according to technical jargon, broken or broken, that is to say, it should look tough and tough and, However, be extended.
 The head is also hairy, giving the impression of a beard.
-The “irish red” should be evenly red, wheat-red or yellow-red.
+The "red Irish" must be uniformly red, wheat-red or yellow-red.
 Apart from color, the Irish Terrier reminds a bit of a small and elegant Airedale Terrier, which is also quite similar to him in character.

 One Irish Terrier It has a height at the withers of about 45 centimeters with a weight of about 12 kg.
 Males are slightly larger and heavier than females.